 Matt is a native of Williamsburg, Va., and received his bachelor’s degree in business administration from Lynchburg (Va.)
 College in 2001 and a master’s degree in sport management from West Virginia in 2003.
 Matt and his wife, Carter, have two daughters, Mary Carter and Winnie.

 Brad Bell was hired as a Major Gifts Officer with The Georgia Bulldog Club in May of 2014.
 In this role Brad worked to build relationships with individuals and corporations interested in partnering with the UGA Athletic Association through financial support.
-Brad currently serves as Director of Development.
+Brad currently serves as Senior Director for Major Gifts.

 Prior to joining The Georgia Bulldog Club team, Brad served as the Director of Private Gifts for UGA Student Affairs from 2012-2014.
 In this role he led the effort to raise private support to enhance the student experience outside of the classroom.
 Prior to that, he spent five years in the financial services industry with Synovus Bank in the Athens area.